paperless-ngx/paperless-ngx/docs/administration.rst

 ##################

 If a new release of paperless-ng is available, upgrading depends on how you installed paperless-ng in the first place.
-The releases are available at `release page <https://github.com/jonaswinkler/paperless-ng/releases>`_.
+The releases are available at the `release page <https://github.com/jonaswinkler/paperless-ng/releases>`_.

 First of all, ensure that paperless is stopped.